Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Step ashore on “The Rock,” and take in the expansive views of both Europe and Africa.
 Our tour includes a funicular ride to the Castle of Gibraltar.
 Keep your eyes peeled and cameras ready in case you catch a glimpse of the famed Barbary apes (macaques) that live here.
 British-flavored Gibraltar is a great spot for pub-hopping and duty-free shopping before we return to ship for dinner.

-Today we drop anchor in Puerto Banús, a luxury port on the Costa del Sol, where you might enjoy a dip off our ship’s swim deck.
-Then you’ll head inland for an excursion to Ronda, set high in the sierras.
+Just before breakfast we drop anchor in Sotogrande, a luxury port on the Costa del Sol.
+From here, we head inland for an excursion to Ronda, set high in the sierras.
 Ronda was first settled by the Celts and has since seen a procession of Phoenicians, Arabs, Romans, Moors, Berbers, Visigoths, and other Europeans — all of whom have left their cultural mark in the town’s white stuccoed neighborhoods.
 You’ll see the old Roman Bridge spanning the deep El Tajo Gorge below, the stately Casa de Don Bosco, and Mondragon Palace before we visit the Plaza de Toros — the oldest bullring in Spain.
-Here, a docent will provide an informative talk on the history of Spanish bullfighting.
+Here, a docent will provide an informative talk on the history of Spanish bullfighting before you enjoy lunch at a spot of your choosing, with lunch money provided.
 Return to ship for dinner on board, as we set sail for Málaga, arriving late this evening and docking overnight.

 Tour fabulous Málaga, one of Spain’s cultural hubs